BigMikeNova/regex-tutorial/HTMLgist.md

 ### Anchors

-^ (caret) asserts the start of the string.
+`^` (caret) asserts the start of the string.
 It ensures that the HTML tag must start at the beginning of the line.

 ### Quantifiers

-+ (plus) is a quantifier that matches the preceding element one or more times.
+`+` (plus) is a quantifier that matches the preceding element one or more times.
 In this case, it applies to [a-z] and ensures that the tag name consists of one or more lowercase letters.

 ### Grouping Constructs

-() (parentheses) are used to create capturing groups.
+`()` (parentheses) are used to create capturing groups.
 In this regex, the first capturing group ([a-z]+) captures the tag name (e.g., div, p, span).

 ### Bracket Expressions

-[^<] is a negative bracket expression that matches any character except <.
+`[^<]` is a negative bracket expression that matches any character except <.
 It ensures that there are no additional opening angle brackets inside the tag.

 ### Character Classes

-[a-z] is a character class that matches any lowercase letter.
+`[a-z]` is a character class that matches any lowercase letter.
 It is used to define the valid characters for the tag name.

 ### The OR Operator

-| (pipe) acts as the OR operator in regex.
+`|` (pipe) acts as the OR operator in regex.
 It separates two alternative patterns.
 In this case, it separates the pattern for a closing tag >(.*)<\/\1> from the pattern for a self-closing tag \s+\/>.

 ### Flags